 Lianna started her educational career in Austin, TX teaching English (Honors, and Pre-AP), ESOL, and Reading to grades 8-11.
 She then moved to Oak Park, IL to work as Educational Director and Teacher at a Huntington Learning Center, where she tutored ACT students, but also focused on curriculum development to improve reading comprehension, fluency, and literacy skills.
 She has also worked as an AP Language and Composition teacher at a charter high school in Chicago, IL.
 She has spent years working with students and families to achieve the best results for students in the classroom and beyond.

-Lianna holds a B.A. in English from Barnard College-Columbia University, and a Post-Baccalaureate Teaching Certificate from The University of Texas at Austin.
-She is also certified to teach in two states (soon to be three!).
-When not at Pivot, Lianna enjoys reading, writing, hanging out with her husband and their dog, and spending time in the ocean.
+Lianna holds a B.A. in English from Barnard College-Columbia University, and a Post-Baccalaureate Teaching Certificate from The University of Texas at Austin, as well as teaching certificates in two states .
+When not at Pivot, Lianna enjoys reading, writing, hanging out with her husband, their new daughter, and their dog, and spending time at the beach.

-Laurel Wilkinson, B.A., Student Coordinator, ACT and SAT English, Reading, & Writing Instructor
+Laurel Wilkinson, B.A., ACT and SAT English, Reading, & Writing Instructor

 Laurel recently graduated summa cum laude from UC San Diego with a B.A. in Literature/Writing and a minor in History.
 Upon graduation, she was recognized as a top scholar of John Muir College, received the Shirley Williams Memorial Award in Literary Arts and was awarded Honors with Highest Distinction for her thesis.